dltj/dltj-blog/content/2007-02-28-ala-renewal.markdown

 ---
 layout: wordpress-import
-status: publish
+status: published
 published: true
-title: 'Do I Want to be a Warrior in ALA's Battle?'
+title: 'Do I Want to be a Warrior in ALA''s Battle?'
 modified: 2007-02-28T19:17:05+00:00
 author: Peter Murray
 author_login: lyrdor